okteto/okteto/contributing.md

 This project adheres to the Contributor Covenant [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report any unacceptable behavior to hello@okteto.com.

-## Ways to contribute
+## Ways To Contribute

 ### Reporting Issues

 Reporting issues is a great way to help the project!
-This isn't just limited to reporting bugs but can also include features requests or suggestions for improvements in current behavior.
+This isn't just limited to reporting bugs but can also include feature requests or suggestions for improvements in current behavior.
 We use [GitHub issues](https://github.com/okteto/okteto/issues) for tracking all such things.
 But if you want to report a sensitive security issue or a security exploit, you can directly contact the project maintainers on hello@okteto.com or via [a Twitter DM](https://twitter.com/oktetoHQ).

 ### Contributing Code